Croie/CustomViewDemo/README.md

 # CustomViewDemo
-examples are just for your own learning
+examples are just for own learning